an-anime-team/docs/content/en/docs/contributing/documentation.md

 - a GitHub account
 - a text or markdown editor like VSCode
 - some knowledge of markdown ([guide to markdown](https://www.markdownguide.org/basic-syntax))
-- nodejs (optional) for previewing your changes on a local website
+- nodejs is also strongly recommended, especially when creating new pages to see how changes appear on the wiki

 To set up your editing environment you will need to fork and clone the [repository](https://github.com/an-anime-team/docs).
-The follwing will show you how to create your own copy (fork) and download (clone) it.
+The following will show you how to create your own copy (fork) and download (clone) it.

 Open the repository in a browser, log in to GitHub and click on "Fork" in the top right.
 Just click on "Create fork" in the next step and you will have forked the repository!